Web4application/www4/README.md

 ## Status Snapshot (2026-05-13)

-### Where it landed publicly
+### Where it [landed publicly]
 - **AI Demo Day 4** (2026-04-26): Web4 presented as "verifiable presence" for agentic AI.
-Slides + narration archived at https://4-gov.org/demo
+Slides + narration archived at (https://4-gov.org/demo)
 - **Cross-model independent review** (2026-05-13): Kimi 2.6 reviewed the repo + specs across three rounds of dialogue.
-Verbatim transcript at [`forum/kimi2_6_review.md`](forum/kimi2_6_review.md).
+Verbatim transcript at [`forum/kimi2_6_review.mdx`](forum/kimi2_6_review.mdx).
 Scoring: architectural coherence 8.5/10, bootstrap story 8/10, spec completeness intra-society 7/10, spec completeness inter-society 4/10.
 The dialogue produced two new spec docs (see below).

 ### Implementation status
 - **Published artifacts** (2026-04-28): `web4-core` and `web4-trust-core` on crates.io; `web4-core` and `web4-trust` on PyPI. **Current: v0.1.1**, AGPL-3.0-or-later. (v0.1.0 was yanked from crates.io due to a Python wheel import-path defect and a stale tensor docstring; both fixed in v0.1.1.)
 See [STATUS.md](STATUS.md) for the full version table and [docs/proof/PUBLISHED.md](docs/proof/PUBLISHED.md) for the publish trail.